turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 [Slides for this session](https://docs.google.com/presentation/d/1G1kDWESHQXZI0DeY8pxAyHfK_CMrk4wj9Sv7rZ2nMn8/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.
+Prior to the session, both facilitators should practice their professional stories to share with the cohorts.

 ### Session Structure

 Length: 60 mins

+**Facilitator #1:** Using slide #2-6, go through the following:

 * Opening/Why: 5 mins
 * Turn & Talk: 5 mins